 When sharing webpages, zoom in.

 This helps your attendees see what you’re showing, which is usually smaller on their end.
-Ctrl/Cmd+= will zoom for most browsers.
+Ctrl/Cmd + = will zoom in most browsers.

 Use chat to help share resources and information during meetings without causing a distraction.

-It’s helpful to share web addresses, contact names, spellings, and other information while someone else is talking.
-These chats are part of the Channel, so everyone can refer to them after the meeting, all without disrupting the call.
+It’s helpful to share web addresses, contact names, spellings, and other supplemental information while someone else is talking.
+These chats are part of the Channel/Private Chat, so everyone can refer to them after the meeting, all without disrupting the call.

 Special thanks to Chris Webb for his review and contributions

-Chris Webb is a jack-of-all-trades technology junkie and a Microsoft MVP.
+Chris is a jack-of-all-trades technology junkie and a Microsoft MVP.
 He has over 20 years’ experience in Microsoft solutions starting with SharePoint when it was an afterthought on the Office installation CD.
-He is a top contributor on the Microsoft Tech Communities and can be found weekly on the Teams Tuesday webcasts as a technical resource.
+He is a top contributor on the Microsoft Tech Communities.

 Special thanks to Antonio Matic for his review and contributions